TAKING THE TIME TO PLAY

 FLOW STATE provides:

-> Clarity – great inner sharpness & a built-in understanding about things
+> Clarity – great inner sharpness & a built-in understanding of things

-> Confidence – don’t feel anxious or bored, & have an built-in sense that the activity is do-able & your skills are up to the task
+> Confidence – not feeling anxious or bored, having an built-in sense that the activity is do-able & that your skills are up to the task

-> Delight – sense of bliss & positive detachment from everyday reality
+> Delight – a sense of bliss & positive detachment from everyday reality

-> Involvement – complete focus & concentration, due to innate curiosity or to good training
+> Involvement – complete focus & concentration, due to innate curiosity or to good skill-training

 > Motivation – intrinsic understanding about what needs to be done, & a desire to keep the momentum of play going